systemlibrary/systemlibrary-common-framework/README.md

 ```

 ## Latest Release Notes
-- 8.3.0.8
+- 8.4.0.1
-- GetCompressedKey - less CPU cycles and memory usage per invocation, and fingerprints in large texts uses more samples (optimized)
+- SystemType: renamed KeyValueType, DictionaryType, IDictionaryType, IListType to the generic type, ex IListGenericType (breaking change)
+- SystemType: added IsAnonmousType (new)
+- SystemType: added DecimalType, FloatType and others (new)

 #### Version history
 View git history of this file if interested